 I took the original song apart.
 I found different elements in the melody and used them in many differentways.
 It was kind of an intellectual approach, like “What can I do with this?”
 Then I discovered a whole bunch of cool things to do with it, and found a way to put them together.
 It’s really a derivative of “Strawberry Fields,” not a cover of it.

-You were one of the people on the second floor porch that collapsed in JP in June.
+You were one of the people on the in JP in June.
 Now some music is coming out of the experience that you’ll be premiering at the Regattabar.

 We were hanging out on the porch, having a wonderful time.
 A little after 9:00, we heard a crack, and suddenly the weight dropped out from under us.
 Somehow I knew instantly what was happening.
 I went from relaxed party mode to hyper-focused.
 Time slowed down.
 I remember watching my friends across the deck start to panic, but I didn’t panic.
 The deck fell.
 It hit the first story, and broke some of our momentum.
 Then we kept going and went all the way down.
 The next thing I knew I was on my feet again.
 I saw other people wounded and on the ground, and the adrenalin kicked in and I knew instantly that it was my job to get them out.
 I got some scrapes and bruises and my ankle was swollen for two weeks, but I was extremely lucky.